 It's called "subtext," Dinesh.
 That's OK, we all have brain farts sometimes.
 And the reason it isn't "spoken" is that it just plain isn't there.
 You left the damn poem a long time ago, and that's peachy if you want to have an argument with a dead white male poet of the last century.
 But this guy isn't really worried about his neighbor picking his apples, even if his neighbor has only firs, and he's mostly amused, not threatened, by the hunters who carelessly knock down parts of the wall (which, again, the narrator rebuilds).
-Sorry, Dinesh, this may not be an an anti-WALL Democrat, but neither is it a guy who's overly hot on walls:
+Sorry, Dinesh, the narrator may not be an anti-WALL Democrat, but neither is it a guy who's overly hot on walls:

 Before I built a wall I'd ask to know